-Carson Primary Community Library for Kenya
+Carson Primary Community Library for Ghana

 We are working with the African Library Project to provide books to eager readers in Africa who have very few books.
 Please help us by collecting and delivering gently used books or by raising money to help pay for shipping to Africa.
 It takes only 1000 books and $500 (plus a little elbow grease!) to start a single library and make a huge difference in children’s lives.